- About LogicMonitor

 Does the alert match an alert rule?

-If, on the other hand, you do see the alerts in your account but you aren’t receiving alert notifications, then you need to determine whether you have an alert rule configured to route notifications for that type of alert.
-Remember that in order for alert notifications to be delivered to recipients, the particular service or device datapoint must match an alert rule, and this alert rule must reference an escalation chain that contains the recipients that you want to deliver notifications to.
-In most cases, the cause for an alert not delivering correctly is because it is being matched by an unexpected alert rule - we recommend testing your alert rules to ensure they are routing your alerts as intended.
+If you do see the alerts within your LogicMonitor account, but you aren’t receiving alert notifications, then you need to determine whether you have an alert rule configured to route notifications for that type of alert.
+Remember that in order for alert notifications to be routed, the particular website, EventSource, resource datapoint, etc. must match an alert rule, and this alert rule must reference an escalation chain that contains the recipients that you want to deliver notifications to.

 Was the alert triggered during SDT?